5 Proven Things I Love About Microsoft OneNote

 A few years later though, I decided to switch to using a digital to do list.
 (Outlook Tasks).Not such an obvious transition, but since I was using Outlook extensively for my planning, I felt it might be helpful to have my To Do List there as well.

-Then I started to consider electronic note-taking.
+Then I started to consider digital note-taking.
 Like most people, I experimented with using the native notes App on various devices I was using.
 I found this to be OK, but I was really looking for portability across platforms.
 Somewhere around 2012, I experimented with using Evernote.
 I liked the fact that could access my digital notes anywhere and on multiple devices including my Laptop.

 A year later, I decided I’d should give Microsoft OneNote a try out for a year and then make a decision on which program would suit me best.

 In February 2014, I decided to commit to using Microsoft OneNote as my main note-taking tool.